ishizuki-tech/SurveyNav2025/README.md

 - You **do not** hard-code the question flow in Kotlin.
 - Instead, you write a **`SurveyConfig`** file (YAML or JSON) that describes:
-    - Nodes (START / QUESTION / AI / REVIEW / DONE, etc.)
+    - Nodes (START / QUESTION / AI / REVIEW / DONE, etc.).
-    - Edges between nodes (`nextId`)
+    - Edges between nodes (`nextId`).
-    - Text for prompts and questions
+    - Text for prompts and questions.
-    - Metadata for the SLM backend (model name, decoding params, accelerator, etc.)
+    - Metadata for the SLM backend (model name, decoding params, accelerator, etc.).

 At runtime, the app: